Contemporary vs Modern Dance

 Contemporary styles tend to reflect on present-day societal topics while highlighting the synergy between body awareness and mental exploration.
 Its ever-changing terrain invites ongoing discovery.

-Your own artistic vision will ultimately direct your path.
+Your artistic vision will ultimately direct your path.
 Whether pursuing expressive storytelling through established maneuvers or craving flexibility within experimental frameworks, each route has its merit for novices alike.

 Influential Figures in Modern Dance